penoonan/app/README.md

  1. Copy the code from [the most current Sketch bootstrap file](https://github.com/sketchwp/app/blob/master/app/bootstrap.php) into your application's `app/bootstrap.php` file.
  2. Update your routes in `app/menus.php`.
 The `Sketch\ControllerDispatcher` was recently changed so that you must now pass the controller's full class name to the router.
 I.e., change `hello@index` to `HelloController@index`.
  3. If #1 and #2 don't work, create a github issue or, if it's urgent, [contact me directly](https://github.com/pnoonan).
 I'm happy to help!

+ ##Props

+ Sketch was create at [ArcStone](http://www.arcstone.com), a Minneapolis web development, design and marketing agency.